SharathcAcharya/mflix/NETFLIX_FEATURES_UPGRADE.md

 ---

-**Ready to make MFlix feel like the real Netflix?
+**Ready to make ScreenPlex feel like the real Netflix?
 Let's start building! 🚀**